 A BenQ board with NFC technology enables a teacher to move from classroom to classroom and quickly access their lessons on the network or Google Drive

-To meet the challenges posed by COVID-19, many schools worldwide now use hybrid teaching models, a combination of in-person and remote learning.
+To meet the challenges posed by COVID-19, many schools worldwide now use blended or hybrid learning models- a combination of in-person and remote instruction.
 New cloud collaboration technology available in the best models can dramatically improve the effectiveness of the teacher in supporting remote teaching.

 BenQ’s Cloud collaboration is a one-button touch solution to enable remote students to view and interact with the board from anywhere

-The best interactive touch display models have a one-touch cloud collaboration button to enable any remote student to directly view the screen from wherever they are – from any internet connection point such as home wi-fi, or even cell phones.
-Apps such as BenQ’s EZWrite Live allow students to both view and share content from personal devices to interactive displays in the classroom.
+The best interactive touch display models have a one-touch cloud collaboration button to enable any remote student to directly view the screen from wherever they are, from any internet connection point such as home Wi-Fi, or even cell phones.
+Apps such as BenQ’s EZWrite 6 allow students to both view and share content from personal devices to interactive displays in the classroom.
 Now different groups can collaborate while in separate classrooms or from home.

 Video conferencing has grown tremendously in 2020.
 With high resolution screens and excellent audio, premium interactive displays support popular video conferencing apps and provide superb image and voice quality.
 Video conferencing doesn’t have to be a second-rate replacement for conversations, it can become the real thing – and thus increase user confidence and satisfaction.